Kirk Gibson's 1988 World Series home run: Aftermath

+In relation to Freddie Freeman's 2024 World Series home run

-Freddie Freeman's grand slam off the New York Yankees' Nestor Cortés Jr. to win Game 1 of the 2024 World Series for the Dodgers—the first walk-off grand slam in World Series history—was widely compared to Gibson's home run.
+Freddie Freeman's grand slam off the New York Yankees' Nestor Cortés Jr. to win Game 1 in the tenth inning of the 2024 World Series for the Dodgers—the first walk-off grand slam in World Series history—was widely compared to Gibson's home run.
 Like Gibson, Freeman was playing through injury—in Freeman's case, a badly sprained ankle and also a fractured rib that was revealed after the Dodgers won the series.
 Both players also came to bat with the Dodgers trailing by a run and down to their last out in Game 1 of the World Series.
 Broadcaster Joe Davis' call on Fox's national broadcast of "...she is gone!" echoed Scully's call for the Gibson homer, and Davis also added, "Gibby, meet Freddie!"
 In addition, both Gibson's and Freeman's home runs were to right field at Dodger Stadium, in almost the same spot, and both came at 8:37 p.m.
 Pacific Time.
 Finally, just like 1988, the Dodgers would end up winning the series in 5 games.

+On opening day for the Dodgers in 2025, Gibson threw out the ceremonial first pitch to Freeman, bringing Davis' call full circle.